 Using OXY-Prime for Laundry

-Oxy-Prime is a powder, so it can go directly onto your clothes or through the detergent dispenser.
-Follow the instructions on the bottle to measure out the right amount for your load.
+Oxy-Prime is a powder that can go directly onto your clothes or through the detergent dispenser.
+Follow the instructions on the bottle to measure the right amount for your load.

 Type | Cleaner and stain remover |